 Since CommonBond is also supportive of his volunteer work, he's able to return to Kenya semi-regularly to check in with Kibera Girls Soccer Academy.
 He hopes to get to a point in the near future where his visits are purely for pleasure, with the school becoming self-sustaining.
 In the meantime, he's also planning to enter graduate school to earn a dual master's degree in social work and international development.

 “Too often, development work is us sweeping in and delivering a plan and leaving.
 Then wondering why it's not sustainable,” he said.
 “We're trying to at least offer a small model of how it can be different.
 What we're doing now is an effective model because it was birthed out of relationships.
 We didn't rush into anything.
 It's taken 5 years to get us to this place now, but we're at a really great place, and we're doing a lot of work that is changing lives.
 And we're getting to a place where we can start to say this is sustainable.”

-For more information about the KGSA Foundation, Sarafolean’s volunteer work and the Kibera Girls Soccer Academy, visit www.KGSAfoundation.org.
+Learn more about the KGSA Foundation, Sarafolean’s volunteer work, and the Kibera Girls Soccer Academy.